Abstract

 c) Traversal check

-(2) After finding the current point, perform a neighborhood search for the current point, and search for the nearest K points.
-When K= 3, the nearest neighbor points are P2, P3, and P4.
+(2) After finding the current point, perform a neighborhood search for the current point, and search for the nearest points.
+When 3, the nearest neighbor points are P2, P3, and P4.
 These three nearest neighbor points are used as candidate points for the next boundary point search, and the current point is connected with all candidate points.
-If the left direction of the X-axis is taken as the positive direction of the coordinate axis, point P2 is the point with the largest direction angle in the positive direction among all the points connected to P1 (Fig. 5(b)).
+If the left direction of the -axis is taken as the positive direction of the coordinate axis, point P2 is the point with the largest direction angle in the positive direction among all the points connected to P1 (Fig. 5(b)).
 At this point, point P2 is set as the next starting point and current point for boundary estimation.

-(3) Connect the two boundary points P1 and P2 with a line (black solid line), perform a neighborhood search for a new current point, and search for the nearest K points.
-When K= 3, the nearest neighbor points are P3, P4, and P5, and the three nearest neighbor points are used as candidate points for the next boundary point search.
+(3) Connect the two boundary points P1 and P2 with a line (black solid line), perform a neighborhood search for a new current point, and search for the nearest points.
+When 3, the nearest neighbor points are P3, P4, and P5, and the three nearest neighbor points are used as candidate points for the next boundary point search.
 They all are connected with the current point to find the point where the connecting line and the previous boundary line of segment P1-P2 form the largest direction angle, which is set as the next starting point and current point for the boundary estimation.

 (4) Iterative step (3) and traverse are applied to check all points until returning to the starting point P1, where the boundary estimation ends, and all boundary points are obtained (Fig. 5(c)).